 A moderately-sized, unblinded RCT reported short-term benefits of kyphoplasty for pain and other outcomes in patients with painful osteoporotic fractures compared with conservative care.
 One systematic review of RCTs found no significant difference in subsequent fracture between vertebroplasty and conservative treatment, and another systematic review of prospective and retrospective studies reported improved mortality with either vertebroplasty or balloon kyphoplasty compared with conservative treatment.
-Other relevant studies, including additional RCTs and meta-analyses , found similar outcomes for kyphoplasty and vertebroplasty.
+Other relevant studies, including additional RCTs and meta-analyses, found similar outcomes for kyphoplasty and vertebroplasty.

-For mechanical vertebral augmentation with Kiva and SpineJack, the evidence includes industrysponsored, multicenter investigational device exemption trials and a large independent randomized trial.
-These randomized comparative trials showed outcomes similar between Kiva and kyphoplasty.
+For mechanical vertebral augmentation with Kiva and SpineJack, the evidence includes a systematic review, industry-sponsored, multicenter investigational device exemption trials, and a large independent randomized trial.
+The systematic review did not find any differences between mechanical vertebral augmentation and kyphoplasty.
+The randomized comparative trials showed outcomes similar between Kiva and kyphoplasty.
 Mechanical vertebral augmentation with SpineJack was found to be non-inferior to balloon kyphoplasty for success on a composite outcome measure and superior to balloon kyphoplasty when vertebral height restoration was included in the composite.
 A major limitation of all these RCTs is the lack of a sham procedure.
-Due to the possible sham effect observed in the trials of vertebroplasty, the validity of the results from non-sham-controlled trials is unclear.
+Due to the possible sham effect observed in the trials of vertebroplasty, the validity of the results from non-shamcontrolled trials is unclear.
 Therefore, whether these improvements represent a true treatment effect is uncertain.